Abdel-Wahed El-Wakil: Other works

-Beyond Saudi Arabia El-Wakil designed a contemporary Arab courtyard town house for Farouk Sultan in Kuwait.
+Beyond Saudi Arabia, El-Wakil designed a contemporary Arab courtyard town house for Farouk Sultan in Kuwait.
 The University of Durham in UK taught the design of the Farouk Sultan house as an example of environmental design.

 Another small house was designed on the Island of Hydra in Greece.
 In his book ‘A Vision of Britain’, The Prince of Wales presented it as an example for his ideas on traditional architecture.

 In 1993, El-Wakil designed a mansion for Thomas Kramer in Miami, Florida.
 Vincent Scully, in his book ‘Between the Two Towers’ gave it generous mention.

 By the time the Suleiman mansion had been completed, El-Wakil's work had caught the attention of Sheikh Said Farsi, the mayor of Jeddah, who appointed him as advisor.

 Mosques works

 In collaboration with the Ministry of Pilgrimage and Endowment, a program for Mosque Architecture was established for the reconstitution of traditional architecture, for the first time enabling the construction of compressive brick structures devoid of concrete.

 With support from Mayor Said Farsi and Deputy Minister Hossam Khashoggi, El-Wakil now proceeded to achieve an opus of over fifteen mosques within a period of ten years.
 Designing single-handed, he managed to delve into the evolution of the finest detail, to develop innovative building techniques, and simultaneously to achieve minarets, and vaulted and domed structures, of great daring.

 Four little mosques; the Island mosque, the Corniche mosque, the Ruwais mosque and the Abraj Mosque were commissioned as part of the beautification of New Jeddah.

 Five other grand mosques were commissioned in Jeddah; the Suleiman mosque, the Harithy mosque, the Azizeyah mosque, the Jufalli mosque and the monumental King Saud Mosque.
 They were all in brick construction and provided an opportunity to develop traditional building crafts.
 The brick dome of the King Saud mosque with a diameter of 20 meters and a peak height of 40 meters challenged structural engineers who refused liability for its construction without concrete.
 El-Wakil signed an affidavit taking full responsibility for its structure.
 Being directly commissioned by King Fahd and promoted by the mayor of Jeddah, El-Wakil managed to circumvent all the bureaucratic regulations that would have prevented the mosque ever being built.

-Four Pilgrimage mosques of great historic significance were commissioned in Medina (Al–Madinah Al-Munawarah - the Holy city of the Prophet):
+Four Pilgrimage mosques of great historic significance were commissioned in Medina: